Skip to main content

 2. Describe the influence that John Locke's ideas about individual rights had on Thomas Jefferson's draft of the Constitution.

-This page titled 2.2: Constitutional Provisions for Limiting the Role of Government is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 2.2: Constitutional Provisions for Limiting the Role of Government is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform.

 CK-12 Foundation